fluid-media/fluid-media.github.io/deepdocs.md

 - pseudocode
 - diagrams, e.g. pictures of model architectures
 - plots, e.g. visualization of the loss function
+- code
 - references and deeplinks to the model that link several representations (prose, math, picture, code)

-It might include support for documenting _specific_ deployed models:
+The medium could be extended to support documenting _specific_ models at a static level:

-- visualizing specific trained networks (with specific parameters) and the performance or failures of these models
+- visualizing specific trained models (with specific parameters) and the performance or failures of these models
 - documenting the datasets and training processes that gave rise to these parameters
-- running the loss function

-It may include support for the following modalities at a dynamic level:
+Then, it could be further extended to include support for the following modalities for documenting a specific model at a dynamic level:

 - the ability to run examples in the browser (e.g. code snippets or inference)
 - the ability to visualize and document the training process (optimization)
+- running the loss function

 *Hypothesis 2* (that designing this environment is a tractable problem) is likely to be true because the domain of deep learning has its own very domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a domain-specific language or annotations.
 (Also, we have expertise in domain-specific language design, making diagrams, interface design, data science, explaining machine learning models, etc.)